danniliustat/cshl_2024/README.md

 # Welcome to the GWAS Workshop

-This repository is for CSHL 2023 Summer Course on GWAS analysis.
+This repository is for CSHL 2024 Summer Course on GWAS analysis.

-Speaker: Min Zhang, University of California, Irvine
+Speaker: Min Zhang, Danni Liu, University of California, Irvine

 **Before you start, please download this whole repository to your personal laptop.
 Click "Code"-> Select "Local" tab-> "Download ZIP".
 A ZIP file (likely with name "bigcare-main") will be saved to your laptop.
 Unzip the file to access all datasets and materials.**
 ![Download](./image/download.png)